Skip to content

 Use Case Introduction

-For enterprises, the most important source of revenue is business operations, and in today's environment, most business operations are supported by corresponding IT systems.
-Therefore, ensuring the stability of business operations ultimately comes down to ensuring the reliability of internal IT systems.
-When a business system encounters anomalies or failures, colleagues from various departments such as business, application development, and operations often need to coordinate to investigate issues, which can involve cross-platform, cross-departmental, and cross-domain challenges, making the process both time-consuming and labor-intensive.
+The most important source of revenue for enterprises is business, and currently, the majority of businesses are supported by corresponding IT systems.
+So how to ensure the stability of a company's business boils down to ensuring the stability of internal IT systems within the enterprise.
+When the business system encounters anomalies or malfunctions, it often requires coordination among colleagues from various aspects such as business, application development, and operations for troubleshooting, which involves cross-platform, cross-department, and cross-professional domain issues, making the process both time-consuming and labor-intensive.

 • LOG: Logs

-This article will discuss how to integrate these three types of monitoring and perform joint analysis using Guance.
-The demo used here is the Ruoyi permission management system.
-For more details, see <From 0 to 1 Building Observability for Spring Cloud Services with Guance>.
+This article will elaborate on how to integrate these three types of monitoring and how to use Guance for joint analysis.
+The demo used is the RuoYi permission management system.
+For more details, please refer to <From 0 to 1 Utilizing Guance to Build Observability for Spring Cloud Services>.

-Regarding logs, this article will use DataKit’s Logfwd collector to collect logs from business Pods.
-By adding the Logfwd sidecar to the Pod, it collects logs from the business container and sends them to DataKit.
-Since the business can see the sidecar, log files do not need to be stored on the host machine.
-For detailed usage, refer to the Deployment System module below.
-After receiving the logs, DataKit uses configured Pipelines to parse the log files.
+Regarding logs, this article will use DataKit's Logfwd collector to gather logs from the business Pod.
+DataKit enables the Logfwd collector, adds lgfwd Sidecar to Pods to collect logs from the business container and send them to DataKit.
+Since the business is visible to the Sidecar, log files do not need to be stored on the host machine.
+Please see the Deploy System module below for detailed usage.
+After receiving the logs, DataKit uses the configured Pipeline to parse the log files.

 Prerequisites